-An assignment submitted more than 96 hours after the due date, not submitted at all, or not submitted properly per my requests will be considered missing.
-I will rarely grant extensions, but I do encourage you to discuss the possibilities with me in extreme circumstances at least 24 hours before the deadline.
+An assignment submitted more than 5 days (96 hours+) after the due date, not submitted at all, or not submitted properly per my requests will be considered missing.
+I will rarely grant extensions, but I encourage you to discuss the possibilities with me in extreme circumstances.
+However, I'll only grant possible extensions if requested (usually via email) 24 hours or more before the deadline.